Spectrum Coordination in Energy Efficient Cognitive Radio Networks: Numerical illustration

-We consider the well-known energy efficiency function in power allocation games, $f(x)=(1-e^{-x})^M$, where $M=100$ is the block length in bits.
-Note that we have simulated $10000$ scenario to remove the random effects from Rayleigh fading.
-We have considered that $SNR=\frac{1}{\sigma^2}$ and that the rate of all the users is $R=1$ Mbps.
+In this section, we present a comprehensive Matlab-based simulation of the CRN described in the previous sections.
+We consider the energy efficiency function proposed in most papers dealing with power control games that is $f(x)=(1-e^{-x})^M$, where $M=100$ is the block length in bits.
+This results on $\gamma^* = 6.4$ ($= 8.1$ dB). $\mbox{SNR}=1/\sigma^2$ and the rate $R_n =1$ Mbps for $n=\{1,2\}$.

-Figure \ref{fig:ncord} depicts the probability of no-coordination between the players.
-Both the simulated and the theoretical curves are illustrated.
-Notice that the theoretical curve corresponding to Eqt. \ref{eq:probab_nocord} is computed for the Stackelberg game assuming that the channel gains are i.i.d Rayleigh random variables (i.e., for $\theta = 0$) over the users.
-It is clearly illustrated that the theoretical upper-bound derived for i.i.d Rayleigh variables in Eqt. \ref{eq:probab_nocord} turns out to be very tight with respect to the simulated probability of no-coordination in the Stackelberg game, which demonstrate good accuracy of the results.

-Let us now consider a quasi-static correlated Rayleigh-fading channel model.
-The correlation factor modelling the dependencies between channel gains for different users is $\theta$.
-Figure \ref{fig:ncords} and \ref{fig:ncordn} investigate the effect of the correlation between different users' channel fading on the probability of no-coordination for the simultaneous (Nash) and the hierarchical (Stackelberg) game respectively.
-In both figures, results show that, in the case of no-correlation between different users, the probability of no-coordination is even smaller and so faster decreasing to $0$, which is somehow intuitive.
-We observe a very interesting phenomenon when users experience the same channel fading (i.e., for $\theta=1$): In the Nash model (see Fig.~\ref{fig:ncordn}), when the two users are completely correlated, the probability of no-coordination is equal to $1$, while in the Stackelberg model (see Fig.~\ref{fig:ncords}), the probability of no-correlation matches the theoretical upper-bound derived in Eqt.~\ref{eq:probab_nocord}, which is derived for i.i.d Rayleigh random variables (i.e., for $\theta = 0$).

-Figure \ref{fig:EE_SNR_stack_nash} depicts the average energy efficiency as a function of the SNR in dB for $K= 20$ carriers.
-We see that the Stackelberg model performs almost the same than the Nash model.
-This suggests that both models are not very sensitive with respect to the SNR.

-We then resort to plot the average energy efficiency at the equilibrium for increasing number of carriers $K$.
-The curves obtained in Fig.~\ref{fig:EE_K_stack_nash} exhibit a different trend than in Fig. \ref{fig:EE_SNR_stack_nash}.
-Indeed, we remark that the Stackelberg model outperforms the Nash model which corresponds to what Situation 1) in Prop. \ref{prop:payoffs} claims.
-As the number of carriers $K$ goes large, both configurations tend towards having the same energy efficiency in average.
-This can be justified by the fact that, when the number of carriers increases, the probability that users are coordinated is high (see Section \ref{sec:coord}) and thus, users are less sensitive to their degree of hierarchy in the system.
-More specifically, the Stackelberg model achieves an energy efficiency gain up to 20\% with respect to the Nash model for $K=4$ carriers.

-Interestingly, we see from Fig. \ref{fig:ee_K_user} that the energy efficiency at the Stackelberg equilibrium of both the leader and the follower performs better than the energy efficiency at the Nash equilibrium.
-This suggests that, for the vast majority of cases, Situation 1) in Prop. \ref{prop:payoffs} is more likely to occur.
-Moreover, Fig. \ref{fig:ee_K_user} also claims that \emph{leading} is much better than \emph{following} which confirms what Condition 2) of Prop. \ref{prop:lead_vs_follow} claims.